FuriouZz/blog/content/posts/2024-01-02/index.md

 └── deno.json
 ```

-Details about files will be explain later in the article.
+Details about files will be explained later in the article.

 ## Install Deno and configure Lume

-Now, it is time to open your terminal and install [Deno](https://deno.land/).
+Now, it is time to open your terminal and install [Deno](https://docs.deno.com/runtime/manual/getting_started/installation).

 > **What is Deno?**
 >
 > [Deno](https://deno.land/) is a Javascript Runtime, similar to [Node.js](https://nodejs.org/en) and more recently [Bun](https://bun.sh/).
-It has many advantages over its concurrents:
+It has many advantages like:
 > * Native support for Typescript and JSX
 > * Support **Web Platform API** (like `fetch()` and `localStorage`)
 > * Compatible with [Node.js](https://nodejs.org/en) and npm
->
-> Read [Deno documentation](https://docs.deno.com/runtime/manual/) for more information.

-Follow Deno documentation to [install Deno CLI](https://docs.deno.com/runtime/manual/getting_started/installation).

 Once Deno is installed, we will edit `my-awesome-blog/deno.json` file: